4 PROVEN STEPS

 When we find the right property, we provide you a detailed deal packet.
-You make the decision to invest in the partnership and we pool all funds together with mortgage debt to close the deal.
+Log into INVESTOR PORTAL Where you decide to invest in offering and we pool all funds together with mortgage debt to close the deal.

 We provide monthly updates, quarterly distributions and annual K-1 tax forms.
 Any property event like a refinance or sale will result in a distribution that aligns with your share of the property.

 Select a category below to see the most frequently asked questions from previous clients.